-Hi, I’m Leelee Macdonell, an artist and designer.
+Hi, I’m Leelee Macdonell, a graphic artist and surface designer.

 I believe patterns evoke curiosity and enchantment that make life interesting.
 They express the vibrancy and intensity of life that make it so alluring, seductive and mysterious, layered with emotions and experiences that are all at once intimate, diverse and universal.
 All of this I convey in my bold, maximalist designs.

 Patterns allow us to express ourselves, to create a space where we belong, no matter where we are in the world.

 I think we all go through phases in our life where we attempt to fit in, to blend in with our surroundings for the sake of acceptance and belonging.
 Learning to embrace our story, our quirkiness, what makes us stand out can so often be a lifelong process of revealing who we are, one layer at a time.